THE TEN WORDS

 In Gen 9:20-24 we read an account about the sons of Noah, with one transgressing and the other two obeying the fifth commandment, "you shall honour your father and your mother".

-In Genesis 13:13 we read that "the men of Sodom were exceedingly wicked and sinful", and chapter 19 relates the grave sexual sin that was common among them, which clearly ran counter to God's design for marriage between male and female.
+In Genesis 13:13 we read that "the men of Sodom were exceedingly wicked and sinful", and chapter 19 relates the grave sexual sin that was common among them, which clearly ran counter to God's design for marriage between a male and a female.

 On the same topic, in Gen 20:3-9 we see that God prevented Abimelech from sleeping with Abraham's wife, Sarah, which would have been "a great sin" (v9).
 These two cases show that the seventh commandment, "you shall not commit adultery", which confines sexual intercourse to a man and a woman within marriage, was already in place well before Sinai.